Find Affordable College Courses

 Saint Louis, MO

-With a ranking of #10, Fontbonne University did quite well on this year’s best schools for communication sciences students.
-Fontbonne University is a fairly small private not-for-profit school located in the large suburb of Saint Louis.
+Fontbonne University came in at #10 in this year’s edition of the Best Communication Sciences Schools in Missouri ranking.
+Fontbonne University is a fairly small private not-for-profit school located in the suburb of Saint Louis.

 After completing their degree, communication sciences graduates from Fontbonne University carry an average student debtload of $23,000.